 Oakland Wrongful Death Attorney

 Wrongful death occurs when someone’s negligent or malicious actions cause the death of another.
-In Oakland, tragic port equipment accidents, distracted driving, criminal behaviors, and other wrongful behaviors can lead to a person’s untimely death.
+In Oakland, tragic port equipment accidents, car accidents, criminal behaviors, and other wrongful behaviors can lead to a person’s untimely death.
 Surviving family members have the right to just compensation if they lose someone in an avoidable accident.
 Our firm helps grieving families achieve justice and hold all liable parties accountable in wrongful death claims.

 - A $52 million verdict in a propane explosion wrongful death case